-In forming our opinion on the financial statements, we have considered the adequacy of the disclosures made in Note 5 concerning the significant uncertainties regarding the outcome of the following:
+In forming our opinion on the financial statements, we have considered the adequacy of the disclosures made in Note 4e(iii) and Note 5 concerning the significant uncertainties regarding the outcome of the following:

-- the ultimate cost of claims, including North American liability claims, such as environmental pollution and asbestos claims, which have been included in the Company's technical provisions and new sources or types of claims which might emerge; and - the ultimate amount recoverable by the Company from reinsurers in respect of gross claims.
+- the ultimate cost of claims, including North American liability claims, such as environmental pollution and asbestos claims, which have been included in the Company's technical provisions and new sources or types of claims which might emerge.
+A significant proportion of such claims are subject to the Amending Scheme effective 14 January 2016 where the Company is in the process of agreeing the value of claims with creditors; and - the ultimate amount recoverable by the Company from reinsurers in respect of gross claims.